Table of Contents

-It is generally recommended for healthy dogs to drink between 1/2 to 1 ounce of water per pound of body weight.
+It is generally recommended for a healthy dog's water intake is around 1/2 to 1 ounce of water per pound of body weight.

 For athletes and working dogs, particularly those in colder environments, other than providing fresh drinking water, studies show that nutrient/supplement enhanced water benefits them even more (11, 12).